 This post originally appeared on the Axial Forum on Feb 4, 2015.
-The premise is that a scientific approach to revenue growth not only leads to accuracy of forecasting and replicability of sales, but eventually creates a strategic business asset in itself.
+The premise is that a scientific approach to business development and revenue growth not only leads to accuracy of forecasting and replicability of sales, but eventually creates a strategic business asset in itself.

 Every company will have a valuation event at some point - whether one of the surge of sales that's looming as boomers age, a deliberate plan to unlock owner's equity or an opportunistic response to an attractive offer.
 But even if it's not in the foreseeable future, it's in an owner's interest to manage a business to optimize the value.